Lucas-Prates/blockcpd/README.md

   # search space for lambda
   lambda_left = 0
   lambda_right = 5
-  step = 0.5 # distance between lambda values
+  step = "automatic" # can also be set to any numeric value

-  # creates the plot and returns output related to the plot
+  # uses the data and passed arguments to fit the curve and suggested values
-  # If no return value is passed (no 'ep_info' on the left), then it only
-  # plots
-  ep_info = elbow_plot(sim_df$data_matrix, lambda_left = lambda_left,
+  frv = select_frv(sim_df$data_matrix, lambda_left = lambda_left, step = step,
-                       lambda_right = lambda_right, step = step,
+                   lambda_right = lambda_right,
                    model_args = model_args)

+  # plots the curve if the user prefers to perform graphical inspection
+  plot(frv)
 ```

 ![](README_files/figure-gfm/unnamed-chunk-8-1.png)<!-- -->

-A simple function call plots the result.
-If the user passes a variable
-for assignment, the function returns additional information.
-The
-function also makes an “educated guess” on the value of the constant, in
+The function suggests an approximate value of 1.73 for the penalization
-this case 1, justifying the value we used on the beginning. **Do not
+constant, justifying the value we used on the beginning.
+Plotting the
+result is optional, but it can aid when the automatic suggestion fails.
-restrict yourself to the suggestion, specially for very small values of
+**Do not restrict yourself to the suggestion, specially for very small
-step.**
+values of step.**

 Another way to control over-segmentation is using the `max_blocks`
 argument.
 When working with a large number of variables, if there is no